mvolkmann/blog/src/z.md

 Enter `vscode .` in a terminal to launch VS Code use it to edit any files in and below the current directory.

+## Fun

+The terminal is not just for work, it can also be fun.
+If you are a macOS user and you have {% aTargetBlank "https://brew.sh/", "Homebrew" %} installed, try these.

+- asciiquarium

+  Enter `brew install asciiquarium` followed by `asciiquarium` to fill your terminal with an animated aquarium made entirely of ASCII characters.
+  Press ctrl-c to exit.

+- cmatrix

+  Enter `brew install cmatrix` followed by `cmatrix` to fill your terminal with an animation from the movie "The Matrix".
+  Press ctrl-c to exit.

+- myman

+  Enter `brew install myman` followed by `myman` to play a version of the game Tetris in the terminal.
+  Press ctrl-c to exit.

+- tetris

+  Enter `brew install samtay/tui/tetris` followed by `tetris` to play the game Tetris in the terminal.
+  Press q to quit.

 ## Other Shells

 {% aTargetBlank "https://mvolkmann.github.io/blog/topics/#/blog/nushell/",